garstud/hikashop_dump_events/README.md

 Plugin to help developers to debug and understand eCommerce HikaShop plugins events for Joomla (onProductBlocksDisplay, onAfterCheckoutStep ...) by dumping events when they are called!

-> Joomla developers, did you know!
-ECommerce shop HikaShop has nearly **100 events plugins!**
+> Joomla developers, did you know that HikaShop nearly **100 events plugins!**
+Need a helping hand to find out what event to use?

 > Light core, almost endless possibilities plugins!
 HikaShop is a successful extension that has successfully implemented the Joomla Framework to become an eCommerce "Extensible" solution!

 For a developer, it is not easy to look at all this mass of information?
 You want to develop a plugin to extend HikaShop?
-Then the plugin "HikaShop Dump events" is the tool you need!
+Then the plugin **"HikaShop Dump events"** is the tool you need!

 ## Plugin installation